Give your curiosity

-This store is operated by Western National Parks Association (WNPA),a nonprofit education partner of the National Park Service (NPS).
-WNPA supports more than 70 parks across the West, developing products, services, and programs that enrich the visitor experience.
+This store is operated by Western National Parks (WNP), a nonprofit education partner of the National Park Service (NPS).
+WNP supports more than 71 parks across the West, developing products, services, and programs that enrich the visitor experience.

 Helping national parks is as easy as hiking a loop trail.
-Your dollars start at the trailhead when you make a purchase from, donate to, or becomea member of WNPA.
+Your dollars start at the trailhead when you make a purchase from, donate to, or become a member of WNP.
 Your contribution moves along the trail, sponsoring community programs, funding special events, kickstarting research projects, and creating educational and recreational opportunities for children.
-Then, as other people experience these programs, events, and opportunities, they are inspired to become a WNPA partner themselves.
+Then, as other people experience these programs, events, and opportunities, they are inspired to become a WNP partner themselves.

-WNPA has made the national park experience possible for everyone since 1938, when the staff of Casa Grande Ruins National Monument decided to form a nonprofit dedicated to supporting the educational mission of the NPS.
-Here are just a few highlights from WNPA history:
+WNP has made the national park experience possible for everyone since 1938, when the staff of Casa Grande Ruins National Monument decided to form a nonprofit dedicated to supporting the educational mission of the NPS.
+Here are just a few highlights from WNP history:

 Southwest Monuments Association (SWMA), the precursor to WNPA, is established in Casa Grande, Arizona.
 It serves 18 national monuments.